Mount Yoshinoyama

 During cherry blossom season:

 From late March to early May, shuttle buses run from Yoshino Station to Naka Senbon (500 yen), and mini buses continue to Oku Senbon (400 yen).
-Cars are restricted in lower areas from 8:00–21:00.
+Cars are restricted in the lower areas from 8:00–21:00.

 Outside blossom season: